LMalleswari/Dynamic-Sorting1-Dashboard1-PowerBI-/Dynamic Sorting dashboard.md

    ![Image](https://github.com/user-attachments/assets/7151294a-f5fd-45c9-9886-c635985f3552)

+ - step 11: Now right click on Profits and click Expact to get all the levels.
+ -
    ![Image](https://github.com/user-attachments/assets/483246c9-84e8-4f1f-b7dd-80126dec0ba8)

 - step 11: Drag an other SLICER and add QRT column to filed.
 In visuaization under format slicers settings changes the options style to "TILE" make all format changes to the visual.